Haustorius

 Species diversity

-Six are currently recognized: H. algeriensis (Algeria), H. arenarius (Europe, species), H. canadensis (Canada), H. jayneae (USA), H. mexicanus (Mexico), and H. orientalis (Mediterranean).
+Six are currently recognized: H. algeriensis (Algeria), H. arenarius (Europe, type species), H. canadensis (Canada), H. jayneae (USA), H. mexicanus (Mexico), and H. orientalis (Mediterranean).